IfYouAreReadingThisThenYouAreSad/Development-of-a-Prototype-Climate-monitoring-Sensor-Buoy-for-Polar/Main Execution/GUI/README.md

 23    STANDBY_MASK (0x800000)             –         –     keep-alive when mask = 0
 ```

 Sensor fields are packed in the order they appear in `SENSORS` (ble_manager.py), lowest set bit first.
 Sensors sharing a bit (e.g. UV+Lux on bit 0, Battery trio on bit 5) are consecutive entries in `SENSORS` and are decoded by reading sequentially.
-Cameras (bits 1, 2) are not in `SENSORS` — they arrive as separate JPEG streams and are handled by `_handle_image_payload`.
+Cameras (bits 1, 2) are not in `SENSORS`, they arrive as separate JPEG streams and are handled by `_handle_image_payload`.

 ---